$0 Colorado Foster Care Quick-Start Checklist

 County DHS licensing in rural areas means working with a small, potentially overloaded office.
 The benefit is local proximity — the caseworker knows your community, placements can keep children in their school districts and near family, and the relationship with your licensing office is more personal.
 The limitation is that licensing timelines are highly dependent on caseworker availability, and a caseworker departure (turnover in rural counties can be significant) can disrupt your application mid-process.

-CPA licensing in rural areas means working with an organization that may not have a physical office near you but has statewide operations and dedicated licensing infrastructure.
-CPAs like Hope & Home have regional coordinators who cover large geographic areas.
-The benefit is organizational stability (your application does not stall if your contact leaves), better training options (including remote TIPS-MAPP delivery), and statewide placement reach.
-The limitation is that your case manager may be based in Denver and know your local community less well than a county caseworker would.
+CPA licensing in rural areas means working with an organization that may not have a physical office near you but may have statewide operations and dedicated licensing infrastructure.
+Ask each CPA how it handles staff transitions, training options, local support, and statewide placement reach.
+The limitation is that your case manager may be based elsewhere and know your local community less well than a county caseworker would.

-For rural families who primarily want to keep local children in their community, county DHS is often the better fit — if the county office is adequately staffed.
-For rural families who are open to children from anywhere in Colorado and want the most robust support infrastructure, a CPA is typically a better choice.
+For rural families who primarily want to keep local children in their community, county DHS may be the better fit — if the county office is adequately staffed.
+For rural families who are open to children from anywhere in Colorado, compare CPAs' support infrastructure and placement practices before choosing.

 A third option worth considering in rural Colorado: some CPAs have formal partnerships or co-licensing arrangements with rural county DHS offices.
 This hybrid approach gives you the CPA's organizational infrastructure while the placement coordination remains local.
 Ask any CPA you're evaluating whether they have an existing relationship with your county DHS.